 The 1st generation of the Sony earbuds are still a good choice, especially with some good deals available.
-The sound is excellent and you even get decent noise-cancelling to help drown out your gym's music selection.The neat carry case doubles as a charger and can be used to stretch out the battery life to nine hours.
+The sound is good and you even get decent noise-cancelling to help drown out your gym's music selection.The neat carry case doubles as a charger and can be used to stretch out the battery life to nine hours.
 You also get the benefit of voice-controlled Google Assistant and Siri.

 Read the full review: Sony WF-1000X

 Theses are some of the best-sounding, most reliable running and gym headphones you'll find for this money.
 There is a soft cable between the two buds, each of which uses an in-ear hook to keep them in place.
 We like the design here, complete with lightweight remote, and these running headphones are also sweat-resistant and IPX4 splashproof, too.
 The battery life is a modest six hours but we'd imagine that'll do most people for a few runs or circuits.

 Read the full review: Bose SoundSport Wireless